Where is it based?

 World telemark day

-Join other tele skiers to have a fun day in resort (you’ll need a lift ticket).
-Meet at the Windy Corner cafe at 8.45 for a 9am start.
+Meet at the Windy Corner cafe at 9am for a start by 9.30.
 If lost or looking for us during the day, you can text Cam: 0419 338 047

 Check here for details on previous world tele days at Mt Hotham.